PrincetonUniversity/advanced-command-line/05_sed/README.md

 ### EXERCISE
 The `human.chrom.sizes` contains several contigs besides the sex chromosomes (X, Y) and the autosomes (chr1-22).
-Using sed, print only those 24 chromosomes and remove the leading `chr` from each entry.
+Using sed, print only the 22 autosomes and 2 sex chromosomes and remove the leading `chr` from each entry.

 ## Ranges
 By default, sed will apply the expression to every line in the input file.
-The range can be limited by supplying a range.
+The affected lines can be limited by supplying a range.
 The syntax is
 ```
 start,end[command]
 ```
 where start and end can be regular expressions, line numbers or the metacharacter `$` for the last line.
-A range is negated by adding `!` to it.
+A range is negated by adding `!` before the command, e.g. `start,end!command`.

 You can perform multiple commands in a range by grouping them with `{}`.
 ```
 /target/{ command1 ; command2 ; command3 }
 ```
-If you wrap your command in a single quote you can use line continuation in sed to make the command easier to write and read.
+If you wrap your command in a single quote you can use line continuation in bash to make the command easier to write and read.
+Don't forget about `fc` and `C-xC-e`.

 ### EXERCISE
 Keeping with the substitute and print commands, let's work with the